 For a relatively small country, England packs a punch with a wonderfully diverse array of landscapes and sights.
 From the vibrant buzz of London to the beautiful turquoise waters of Cornwall, pretty hamlets of the Cotswold's to the peaks of the Lake District.
-You could spend as little as a long weekend, or easily three to four weeks depending on how much you want to see.
+You could spend as little as a long weekend, or comfortably three to four weeks, depending on how much you want to see.

 Recommendation: If you enjoy big city life in small doses, we recommend including a relaxing walking trip along the River Thames Path.
 It begins at its source in the Cotswold's surrounded by serene countryside and finishes right in the heart of London.

-The Cotswold's is undoubtedly one of the most photographed corners of the UK, it’s the quintessential English countryside experience.
-It's unsurprisingly a popular destination as tourists visit to explore its quaint villages and idyllic pastureland via the area's extensive trail network, including the excellent long-distance trail Cotswold Way.
+The Cotswolds is undoubtedly one of the most photographed corners of the UK.
+It's the quintessential English countryside experience.
+It's unsurprisingly a popular destination as tourists visit to explore its quaint villages and idyllic pastureland.
+The best way to explore this is the area's extensive trail network, including the excellent long-distance trail Cotswold Way.

-Recommendation: If booking our Cotswolds way hike, or just visiting we recommend at least one extra night in Bath.
-The city of Bath is a UNESCO world heritage site, and is rich in Georgian architecture, bursting with culture, and you can finish your day soaking in the country's only natural thermal springs.
+Recommendation: If booking our Cotswolds way hike, or just visiting, we recommend at least one extra night in Bath.
+The city of Bath is a UNESCO world heritage site, and is rich in Georgian architecture, bursting with culture.
+You can finish your day soaking in the country's only natural thermal springs.

 The UK's newest UNESCO protected site (2017) for its unique hill-farming culture.
-Every year, some 15 million people explore the region's countryside, and we don't blame them its picture-perfect.
-This area is filled with craggy mountain ranges, tranquil lakes and charming villages to explore.
+Every year, some 15 million people explore the region's countryside, and we don't blame them for its picture-perfect.
+This area is filled with rugged mountain ranges, tranquil lakes, and charming villages to explore.

 There's more to Yorkshire than crispy puddings, local ale, and rich tea (although they're all mighty fine in their own right).
 The northern stretch of the county is one of the most diverse and beautiful regions; home to cosmopolitan cities, rolling hills, and breathtaking coastlines.
 Anyone who loves the outdoors will instantly feel at home in Yorkshire.

-Recommendation: We recommend our Escape to the Yorkshire Dales where you can stop in cozy tea rooms during your walks, and in the evenings enjoy an eclectic range of restaurants in an area recognized as being one of the greatest culinary locations in the UK.
+Recommendation: We recommend our Escape to the Yorkshire Dales, where you can stop in cozy tea rooms during your walks, and in the evenings, enjoy an eclectic range of restaurants in an area recognized as being one of the most exceptional culinary locations in the UK.